rhettchase/cookie-stand-admin/README.md

-# LAB - Class 37
+# LAB - Class 38

-## Project: Leveling up Front End with React, Next.js & TailwindCSS
+## Project: Cookie Stand Admin Version 2

 ### Project Description

 Cookie stand admin app created using Next.js and styled using Tailwind CSS.
+The app is componetized, with the index.js returning the top level component and the CookieStandAdmin containing the remaining components.
+The reports table is rendered based on the form input.

 ### Author: Rhett Chase